Yao-Yu Wu

 — Le Figaro

-He has collaborated with soloists including Lang Lang, Nemanja Radulović, Daniel Müller-Schott, Ilya Gringolts, Makoto Ozone, Alexei Volodin, Oliver Charlier, Camille Thomas, and Tzimon Barto, among others.
-Upcoming collaborations include Rudolf Buchbinder, Stephen Hough, Konstantin Lifschitz, and Kerson Leong.
+A versatile musician, Wu has collaborated with outstanding soloists such as Lang Lang, Cho-Liang Lin, Daniel Müller-Schott, Nemanja Radulović, Ilya Gringolts, Dmitry Masleev, Kit Armstrong, Makoto Ozone, Alexei Volodin, Tzimon Barto, Giuseppe Gibboni, and Jehye Lee.
+In the 2026 season, he is also scheduled to work with Rudolf Buchbinder, Stephen Hough, Konstantin Lifschitz, and Kerson Leong.

-Across genres, Wu is officially certified by Warner Bros. to conduct the Harry Potter Film Concert Series.
-His recording projects include Silvergrass (New World Records), featuring music by Shih-Hui Chen with pipa virtuoso Wu Man and cellist Wen-Sinn Yang.
+Beyond the core symphonic repertoire, Wu is an officially certified conductor for Warner Bros.’
+Harry Potter Film Concert Series.
+His discography includes the album Silvergrass, featuring works by Shih-Hui Chen recorded with pipa virtuoso Wu Man and cellist Wen-Sinn Yang.
+In 2013, he was named “Musician of the Year” by Taiwan’s PAR Performing Arts magazine.

 Video